-\item The kernel of $\ptr$ and $P$ coincide.
-In particular, there is an injective linear map $j:\cH_C\to\cH_I$ such that $P=j\circ\ptr$. \item $P$ is an orthogonal projector and $j$ is isometric. \item $P$ and $j$ are $\star$-maps and respect the grading. \end{itemize} In particular, we may identify $\cH_C$ with a subspace of $\cH_I$ as a (graded) Krein space via $j$, and shall do so implicitly in the following.
-The map $\ptr$, i.e., $\gamma_{I,C}$ is then simply the orthogonal projector $P$ onto this subspace.
-With these conventions, the identity (\ref{eq:ipid}) becomes the trivial identity,
+then the kernel of $\ptr$ and $P$ coincide.
+In particular, the orthogonal complement of $\ker P$ is isometrically isomorphic to $\cH_C$ and this provides an isometry $j:\cH_C\to\cH_I$ such that $P=j\circ\ptr$. $P$ is an orthogonal projection, and moreover, $P$ and $j$ are $\star$-maps and respect the grading. \end{proof}

+We identify $\cH_C$ with $\mathrm{Im}(j)$ from now on.
+With this convention the partial trace map $\ptr$ is the orthogonal projection $P$ of $\cH_I$ onto $\cH_C$. \begin{thm} With the above convention $\cH_C$ is the \emph{center} of $\cH_I$ and in particular $\cH_C$ is a $\star$-subalgebra of $\cH_I$. \end{thm} \begin{proof} Under the above conventions the identity (\ref{eq:ipid}) becomes the trivial identity,

-The graded commutativity condition (\ref{eq:ptrcyclic}) now acquires the meaning that projection onto the subspace $\cH_C$ after multiplication is graded commutative.
+The condition (\ref{eq:ptrcyclic}) now acquires the meaning that projection onto the subspace $\cH_C$ after multiplication is graded commutative.
 What is more, combining this with the defining identity (\ref{eq:hsip}) of the inner product yields the equality,

 This means that elements of $\cH_C$ (graded) commute with all elements of $\cH_I$.
-In other words, $\cH_C$ is contained in the (graded) \emph{center} of $\cH_I$.
+In other words, $\cH_C$ is contained in the (graded) center of $\cH_I$.
 On the other hand, suppose that $v$ is in the center of $\cH_I$.
 Then we have,